-Bull Terrier enthusiasts were so proud of this dog’s courageous history, he became known as ‘the Gladiator of the Canine Race’.
+Bull Terrier enthusiasts were so proud of this breed's courageous history, he became known as 'the Gladiator of the Canine Race'.
 Then political correctness intervened!
-But believing his prowess in dog fighting was due his magnificent head, historically breeders and judges enthusiastically exaggerated it to extremes.
-Today, the history of the Bull Terrier remains testament to how admirers resurrected this wonderful canine to its original physique.
-At the same time his unique egg-shaped head has been retained as an integral part of his breed type.
-But his lovable, clownish personality that has overridden all the physical changes, has kept him popular for almost two centuries.
+Today, the history of the Bull Terrier remains testament to how admirers resurrected this wonderful canine to its original physique with his unique egg-shaped head.

 History of the Bull Terrier

-As the first English Stud Book contains so many Bull Terriers named 'Madman', 'Rebel' and 'Victor' as well as so many bitches named 'Puss', it is difficult to verify exactly which 'Puss' made Bull Terrier history!
-But as dog shows became more popular, the white Bull Terrier with the long foreface was born.
+As dog shows became more popular, the white Bull Terrier with the long foreface was born.
 But then breeders became so obsessed with head planes that curve gently downwards (the down-face) that the stop essentially became eliminated.
 Such was the passion which became the smoothly contoured egg-shaped head we know today.

 In addition, for almost 70 years, the White Bull Terrier retained almost complete exclusivity.
 By the late 1930's, through the Second World War and beyond exaggerated heads were selected over those with general sound body conformation.
 This is why some of these formerly athletic dogs became cripples with such long down-faces they looked like parrot's beaks!
 This took decades to correct.

 Bull Terrier c 1930